NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/I/impulse-control.md

 usage: "held in one hand"
 license: "ORC"
 identify:
 description: "The magical impulse control upgrade attaches the wheelchair to your fingers or nerve impulses, making it accessible for those with mobility restrictions or other health conditions.
-You still can't move the wheelchair if you're physically or magically prevented from doing so, such as by being [[Conditions/Grabbed|Grabbed]] or magically [[Conditions/Paralyzed|Paralyzed]]."
+You still can't move the wheelchair if you're physically or magically prevented from doing so, such as by being [[Grabbed]] or magically [[Paralyzed]]."
 powerTitle1:
 actionEconomy1:
 type1: